 Best for free mental health assessment

 - Price: Rather than paying a monthly subscription fee, users pay per session.
-Therapy costs $129 for a 25-minute consultation or $179 for a 50-minute consultation with a psychologist, $299 for initial 45-minute consultation and $129 for a 15-minute follow-up with a psychiatrist.
+Therapy costs $129 for a 25-minute consultation or $179 for a 50-minute consultation with a psychologist.
+Meeting with a psychiatrist costs $299 for an initial 45-minute consultation and $129 for a 15-minute follow-up.

 - Insurance: May be covered by your insurance provider.